This post contains affiliate links for your convenience. View our full disclosure policy here.

 And guess what?
 There are students like me in my own classroom.
 A little quiet, maybe a little worried.
-I just do wish that she could have said “Alex, could you please stop making that sound?” instead of first snapping at me.
+I just wish that she could have said, “Alex, could you please stop making that sound?” instead of first snapping at me.
 I bet my students today would want that too.

+But, yes, I do apologize to students.
+My students are very young, so they need apologizing and social skills modeled to them frequently.
 When they are grouchy with each other, I always have them talk it out and work on it, so I try to model the same thing as an adult.

-What does it sound like?
+What does apologizing to my students sound like?

-I may pull them aside when there is a moment I regret and say “I noticed that I talked to you in a way that didn’t sound very nice.
-I am very sorry about that and next time I am going to speak kinder, ok?”
-Or, “I was feeling frustrated when you weren’t listening to me, but I am going to work on how I express that to you next time.”
-I do not talk “down” to them by using a small voice or small words just because they are young.
-I model a full apology.
+I may pull them aside when there is a moment I regret and say, “I noticed that I talked to you in a way that didn’t sound very nice.
+I am sorry about that, and next time I am going to speak kinder, ok?”

-But, did it feel good to know that they had kindess modeled to them and were able to forgive in a kind way also?
+Would I have been forgiven anyway without saying apologizing?
+Yes.
+They are 5, and what I love most about children that age is how quick they are to forgive.
+But, did it feel good to know that they had kindness modeled to them and were able to forgive in a kind way also?
 You bet!